boubkerbribri/prestashop.github.io/news/_posts/2020-09-14-how-to-write-a-new-ui-test.md

 ## IX.
 Creating your pull request

-Now, that your test is ready and want to add it to PrestaShop tests campaigns, you can create a pull request by following [contribution guidelines](https://github.com/PrestaShop/PrestaShop#contributing).
+Now, that your test is ready, and you want to add it to PrestaShop tests campaigns, you can create a pull request by following the [contribution guidelines](https://github.com/PrestaShop/PrestaShop#contributing).

 Link to the Pr for this example : [#20280](https://github.com/PrestaShop/PrestaShop/pull/20280).